-An immersive exploration of self and space through sound
+An immersive exploration of self through a multi-sensory experience

 And Flowers Showered is an immersive concert-length exploration of the self through music, movement, and design.
 Commissioned by Contemporaneous and created by visionary Latvian composer Krists Auznieks, And Flowers Showered invites the audience to examine the question of what makes us each an individual.